See procedure Monitoring and managing cases awaiting allocation for tasks that must be undertaken in relation to cases awaiting allocation.

 Allocation decisions are made on a case-by-case basis, informed by the risk assessment or review risk assessment and required tasks, taking into account legislative requirements, compliance with departmental policies and the child, parent or carer’s level of engagement with other services.

-An infant classified as requiring an ‘infant intensive response’ must have an allocated worker.
-These children have been assessed as the most at risk infants in the child protection program, where an ‘infant response’ is insufficient to reduce the risks to the child’s safety and wellbeing.
+An infant classified as requiring an ‘infant intensive response’ (IIR) must have an allocated worker.
+These children have been assessed as the most at risk infants in the Child Protection program, where an ‘infant response’ is insufficient to reduce the risks to the child’s safety and wellbeing.
 See Infant risk assessment and response decision – advice for further information.

 Once high-risk cases have been allocated, priority is to be given to: